-Ms. Burlin and her husband, Johannes, reside in Chicago, Illinois.
-They also have a small farm near Reeseville, Wisconsin.
-Ms. Burlin is active in non-profit and political fundraising.
-She currently serves as the Chair of the Board of Directors of the American Youth Foundation.
+Ms. Burlin and her husband Johannes reside in Chicago, Illinois.
+They also have own a farm near Reeseville, Wisconsin.

 Ingrid Dyott

 Ms. Dyott spent her entire career in the field of sustainable investing, building a strong franchise at Neuberger Berman over a 25-year period.
 She was a Senior Portfolio Manager and co-head of Neuberger Berman Sustainable Equity team.
 Ms. Dyott now serves on Neuberger Berman's external ESG advisory council.
 She is an adjunct professor at both City University of New York Baruch College Zicklin School of Business in the Master of Finance program and at Columbia University's School of International and Public Affairs.
 She currently serves as Board Chair for Arbor Rising, a non-profit funding and supporting promising social entrepreneurs.
 She is a board member of the Lily Auchincloss Foundation, an organization focused on supporting NYC nonprofits improving the lives of all New Yorkers.